Protect and secure your data from cyber attacks

 Relying on the downloading of tooling post-incident is not a good strategy.
 Adversaries may have compromised your network infrastructure and could hamper attempts to do so.
 The trend has been for incident responders to increasingly rely on remote agents for detection and response activities, such as searching for indicators of compromise and forensic acquisition.
 Some of the challenges to this approach are that after an incident, any incumbent tooling on the end-point can never be 100% trusted.
 Popular incident response frameworks, such as NIST SP800-61 and the SANS Institute Six Step Incident Response Cycle, recommend the containment of the spread of an incident by isolating hosts and networks that would limit their functionality in response.

 The tooling required to respond and recover from a destructive cyberattack isn’t just traditional security tooling, as core IT infrastructure is also likely impacted.
 Services like email, DNS, certificate authorities, identity and access control, voice-over-IP, and even physical access systems may be impacted and need to be brought back to a trusted state before you can coordinate and communicate response efforts with external third parties and internal stakeholders.
 This is commonly overlooked in crisis response plans for ransomware.
+Software licence keys for incident response tooling: While many excellent open-source response tools are available to incident responders, proprietary and “freemium” tools also require license keys to function.

 This is where backup snapshots provide a lot of forensic value.
 They already exist in a central location and, in addition, provide not just a snapshot of a system after the attack but can show the changing state of a filesystem over the duration of the attack.
+Network equipment to set up an isolated response environment: One of the first things that most retained incident response companies will do when a victim organization contracts them is establish isolated environments to conduct their response and recovery tasks.
+In the case of Cohesity, we recommend the customer has four networks:

 Any physical jump bag should include the network equipment required to establish these isolated environments.
 With a virtual jump bag, the golden masters of the network configurations to create these isolated environments should be held on immutable storage, cryptographically hashed, and ready to be deployed in minutes.